telerik/xamarin-forms-docs/controls/sidedrawer/sidedrawer-getting-started.md

 First you have to create a new Xamarin.Forms project.
 You can see how in the [Getting Started Example]({% slug getting-started %} "Getting Started with Telerik UI for Xamarin.Forms").
 Then you have to add reference to the following assemblies in order to include the **RadSideDrawer** into your project:

-> The path of the assemblies is relative to the `Binaries` folder that is located in the installation folder of the controls.
+>The path of the assemblies is relative to the `Binaries` folder that is located in the installation folder of the controls.
 >The default location is `C:\Program Files (x86)\Telerik\UI for Xamarin QX XXX\Binaries`.

+Before adding reference to any Telerik library

+>Please make sure the required [Xamarin.Forms and Xamarin.Android.Support]({% slug required-android-support-libraries%}) libraries are installed on your PC.

 ### Portable Project